Your dog uses his tail for a variety of things. But two of the most important things his tail helps with are balance and communication.

 Broken Tail FAQs

+It can be shocking to see that your pup has a busted wagger, and this causes many owners to have numerous questions.
 We’ll try to answer some of the most common questions owners have when faced with a broken-tailed dog, below.

 How much does it usually cost to repair a broken dog tail at the vet?